Last updated 20th May, 2025

 Read the complete guide on knocking down internal walls below!

-The average cost of removing a load-bearing wall is typically, around £1200 to £1,750, although quotes will vary depending on location and the size of the building company doing the job.
+The average cost of removing a load-bearing wall is usually around £1,200 to £1,750, although quotes can vary depending on location and the size of the building company that's doing the job.
 For example, in London, you could pay up to £2,500.

-If you're wondering how much it is to remove a wall, here are a few average costs to help you understand the financial aspects for hiring a trades company:
+If you're wondering how much knocking down internal walls costs, here are a few average prices to help you understand the financial aspects:

 Job Description | Avg.
 Cost | Duration |